Rita Joe: Legacy and influence

-Rita Joe has been known for speaking the truth about residential schools, and how it is to live in a "White World" as a Native American.
-She is also a clear example of an ambassador for people and for promoting Native Americans' art and culture in the United States and Canada.
+Rita Joe wrote about residential schools and the experiences of Indigenous people in settler society.
+A Mi'kmaq poet from Canada, her work addressed these topics and contributed to First Nations literature in Canada.

 In January 2016, the National Arts Centre in Ottawa premiered I Lost My Talk.
-This was a performance based on Joe's poem I Lost My Talk.
+This was a performance based on Joe's poem "I Lost My Talk".
 The film was directed by Barbara Willis Sweete.
 The performance sparked a light on the legacy of residential schools in Canada.

 In 2018, Halifax transit named a new Halifax Harbour ferry the Rita Joe.
 In 2023, Joe was the honouree of Nova Scotia's Heritage Day, and a campaign was launched to represent her on Canada's $20 bill.

 Rita Joe Memorial Literacy Day

 Each year, Allison Bernard Memorial High School in Eskasoni First Nation, Nova Scotia, holds a literacy day in Rita Joe's honour, with the "hope that students would be inspired to read, write, and create their own stories" and revitalize the Mi'kmaq language.
 The first Rita Joe Memorial Literacy Day was held in 2012.
 Festivities include a writing contest for students and visits and workshops from professional writers and artists.